balmbees/dynamo-types/readme.md

   await Card.primaryKey.get(100, "Title");

   // BatchGet
-  // This array's are strongly typed, so don't worry. await Card.primaryKey.batchGet([
+  // This array is strongly typed such as Array<[number, string]> so don't worry. await Card.primaryKey.batchGet([
     [100, "Title"],
     [200, "Title2"]